KingToxic/remembrance-private/README.md

 Functionality:

-Captures player input from GUI buttons (e.g., race, gender, appearance).
+Captures player input from GUI buttons (e.g., variant, appearance).

 Packages this data into a structured format.